 In addition to these experiences, Feldman has directed numerous other productions in the US, Canada, and Europe.
 From 1970-1972, he was Artistic Director of "Satyre" topical- satirical theatre in Amsterdam.
 Through the 1970s to 2000, he worked with such groups as the Factory Theatre (Toronto), Actor's Lab (Toronto), The Other Theatre (New York), and the Vagabond Theatre (St. Catharines, Ontario).
 He has led acting workshops at colleges and universities such as Colgate University (New York), University of Iowa, and Kent State University.
 He has also led workshops for community and professional groups such as Western Ontario Drama League.
 He has published numerous articles and been a presenter at many conferences.

 Feldman was retired from Brock University 2001.
 At the same time he began directing theatre productions with a group of his former students.
 Now called Stray Theatre, they have continued to present plays from the late 20th and 21st century world drama repertory -including Canadian plays- in St. Catharines and at The Toronto Fringe Theatre Festival.

-This collection consists of Feldman's publications, separated into journals, texts, and presentations and workshops.
+Scope and Content: This collection consists of Feldman's publications, and production material.
+Production material includes flyers, periodical clippings and posters, and is organized alphabetically by th ename of the production.
+His publications are separated into journals, texts, and presentations and workshops.
 The bulk of the collection are journal articles (12 items), followed by presentations and workshops (4 items).
 The text collection does not contain books that Feldman personally wrote, but rather an interview and a collection of articles.
-For further research, readers can study the following publications:

 Publications - Journals